-In a recent exclusive interview, Oakland County Executive L. Brooks Patterson discussed the importance of Michigan’s No Fault auto insurance system, and how the insurance industry is hiding the facts from the public.
+In a recent interview, Oakland County Exec.
+L. Brooks Patterson discussed the importance of Michigan’s No Fault auto insurance system, and how the insurance industry is hiding the facts from the public.

 This includes Michigan’s insurance Commissioner Kevin Clinton refusing to release the hard data to Mr. Patterson, so he and other lawmakers can make educated decisions based upon facts.
 Mr. Patterson spoke with attorney Steven Gursten of Michigan Auto Law.

 The insurance industry’s wish list of reform proposals include capping No-Fault’s medical benefits for auto accident victims, and getting rid of the Michigan Catastrophic Claims Association, the fund that reimburses insurance companies for claims exceeding $500,000 (and distributing the money in the MCCA fund to the auto insurers, instead of returning it to the people who paid it).

 People with catastrophic personal injuries from motor vehicle accidents rely on the MCCA fund for medical care.
 Many of these people have spinal cord injuries and traumatic brain injuries, and would be pushed onto Medicaid, which as Mr. Patterson points out.
 This means the costs would be shifted from insurance companies to taxpayers, while the quality of medical care for everyone would drop.

 Mr. Patterson turned up the heat on the No Fault reform debate in mid-February, when he published his “Open Letter” on why Michigan’s existing No Fault system needs to be preserved and protected.